bloomberg/bde_verify/doc/docs/main.rst

    +++++++++++++++++

    Rewrite code which compiles with ``BSL_OVERRIDES_STD`` defined to not require that.
 Use the ``-rewrite`` option to generate the rewritten file.

+   Note that ``BSL_OVERRIDES_STD`` is now obsolete and Bloomberg internal code has already been changed not to use it.

    * ``IS01``
      Include of header is needed to declare a symbol.